-care across Abilene, Amarillo, El Paso, Lubbock, and the Permian Basin, bringing together
+Amarillo, El Paso, Lubbock, and the Permian Basin, bringing together more than 500

-more than 500 physicians to create the largest network of physicians and health care
+physicians to create the largest network of physicians and health care professionals

 The First Annual Research Day is held.
-Faculty from TTUHSC El Paso join faculty from
+Faculty from the El Paso campus join faculty

 infectious diseases, and community-based research.

-The Texas Legislature approves $48 million for the TTUHSC El Paso School of Medicine.
+The Texas State Legislature approves $48 million for the School of Medicine in El

 for the higher education legislature and to celebrate the passage of a bill that provides

 millions in start-up funds for the full four-year medical school.